sveltejs/svelte/site/content/blog/2022-09-01-whats-new-in-svelte-september-2022.md

 authorURL: https://desandoval.net
 ---

+Still looking for something to do this month?
+It's your last chance to get tickets to Svelte Summit, Stockholm!
+[Join us on Sept 8-9th](https://www.sveltesummit.com/) 🎉

 With the redesign of SvelteKit's filesystem-based router merging early last month, there's lots to cover this month - from the [migration script](https://github.com/sveltejs/kit/discussions/5774) to a number of new blog posts, videos and tutorials.

 But the new routing isn't the only new feature in SvelteKit...